The Call for Speakers for Big Talk From Small Libraries 2024 is now open!

 - That great thing you’re doing at your library!

-This conference is organized and hosted by the Nebraska Library Commission and is co-sponsored by the Association for Rural & Small Libraries.
+This conference is sponsored by the Association for Rural & Small Libraries (ARSL) and the Nebraska Library Commission.